-What are the advantages of a single-tooth implant over a bridge?
+Advantage of a implant over a bridge

 - It functions and looks like a real tooth.

 - The health of surrounding teeth is not sacrificed, like it is with a bridge.

 - The integrity of the jawbone is preserved.